 - Poor handwriting and learning disabilities may be noted.

 - It is important to exclude specific, albeit mild, neurological disabilities (cerebral palsy, cerebellar ataxia, or lower motor neurone disorders), inflammatory arthritis or myopathies, and orthopaedic problems such as in-toeing.

 - Dyspraxia is a term for children with delayed motor development who fall in the bottom 5% for their age group.
 By definition this includes 5% of children and is a late-maturation problem which tends to be familial and is more common in boys.
 It causes 'clumsiness' but there is no specifically altered gait.

 - Take a detailed pregnancy, birth and development history (perinatal events and motor development abnormalities may reveal a diagnosis of cerebral palsy).

 - Walking delay beyond 18 months needs investigation, particularly in boys, to exclude neuromuscular diseases, as does global delay with speech, hearing, vision, and fine motor milestones.

 - Delay and evidence of multisystem involvement warrant consideration of metabolic causes (osteomalacia and lysosomal storage disease).

 - Regression of motor milestones is always significant.
-Inflammatory arthritis (ie juvenile idiopathic arthritis (JIA)), inflammatory myopathies (eg, juvenile dermatomyositis) and neurodegenerative disorders need to be considered.
+Inflammatory arthritis (ie JIA), inflammatory myopathies (eg, juvenile dermatomyositis) and neurodegenerative disorders need to be considered.